- Company: The Nature Conservancy

 - May require frequent travel to remote locations and evening and weekend hours.

-- BA/BS degree in Environmental Health, Health Education, Social Sciences, or similar relevant field
+- BA/BS degree in natural resource management, forestry or agroforestry or similar relevant field.

-- 5 years’ practical experience in community-based health and/or nutrition education and community mobilization
+- 5 years’ practical experience in community-based natural resource management.

-- Experience in health and/or clean water management donor-funded project implementation
+- Experience in conservation or natural resource management donor-funded project implementation.

-- Experience in partnership development and management with government partners, non-profit organisations, private sector and/or community groups
+- Experience in partnership development and management with government partners, non-profit organizations, private sector and/or community groups.

-- Experience in monitoring and evaluation of community health projects
+- Experience in monitoring and evaluation of conservation projects.